You did it! You bought it, we shipped it, and now it’s on your doorstep. What to do now?

 To spring your plant from its boxed confinement, all you need is a pair of scissors and something to protect the floor from a possible soil or water spill.
 It can be done by one person, but an extra set of hands is helpful.

-Watch video on unboxing your plant:
+Watch our tips on unboxing your plant:

 Get the plant/box in a space big enough to lay it on its side.
 Put something down to protect the floor – a plastic tarp is preferred.
 Place the box on the tarp.
 Lay it on its side.
 Use sharp edge of scissors (or a box cutter or sharp knife) to cut the tape that connects the top of the box with the bottom.
 Lift box to a 45 degree angle (with your helper or lean it against a table or chair).
 With the tape cut, lift the box straight up and remove the top part of the box by sliding it out and putting it aside.
 Put the lower part of the box still containing the plant back at a 45 degree angle and cut the tape on the bottom of the box.
 With the tape cut, open the bottom, lift the box up and let the plant slide through it.

 At this point, you should have a plant in its growpot and other items encased in a fishnet sleeve sitting in the middle of your tarp.
 It has a tie knot below the growpot, so it might be a little “wobbly” and need your help staying upright.